-- 7.4 In 2017/18 the Authority determined 84 major applications (description in paragraph 7.3), as shown in Table 7-1 (broken down by development type).
-This figure does not include those applications that were withdrawn, finally disposed of, declined to determine by the Local Planning Authority, called in for determination by the Secretary of State or non-determined applications subject to appeal. - 7.5 79 applications were determined within 13 weeks or within the agreed extension of time period, which equals 94% of major decisions.
+- 7.4 In 2018/19 the Authority determined 87 major applications (description in paragraph 7.3), as shown in Table 7-1 (broken down by development type).
+There were 84 major applications the previous year.
+This figure does not include those applications that were withdrawn, finally disposed of, declined to determine by the Local Planning Authority, called in for determination by the Secretary of State or non-determined applications subject to appeal. - 7.5 66 applications were determined within 13 weeks or within the agreed extension of time period, which equals 76% of major decisions.
+This is significantly lower than the previous year where 94% were determined within 13 weeks but still above the national target of 60% (see paragraph 7.12).

-Table 7-1: Major Applications by Development Type, 2017-2018
+Table 7-1: Major Applications by Development Type, 2018-2019